w3c/ServiceWorker/explainer.md

 The controller itself is a bit of JavaScript that runs in a context that's very much like a [shared worker](http://www.whatwg.org/specs/web-apps/current-work/multipage/workers.html#shared-workers "HTML5 Shared Workers").

 The browser now attempts to download and "install" `ctrl.js`; a process covered later in this document.
-Once it is successfully installed, our `success!` message will be sent to the console and, crucially, the next time the user visits `index.html` or any other page located at `http://videos.example.com/`, `ctrl.js` will be consulted about what to do and what content to load -- even if the device has no internet connection is offline.
+Once it is successfully installed, our `success!` message will be sent to the console and, crucially, the next time the user visits `index.html` or any other page located at `http://videos.example.com/`, `ctrl.js` will be consulted about what to do and what content to load -- even if the device has no internet connection.
 On pages that are "controlled" in this way, other resources (like the image in the body) are also requested first from `ctrl.js` before the normal browser cache is consulted for them.

 ### Controlled vs. Uncontrolled Documents